DrewNaylor/guinget/CODE_OF_CONDUCT.md

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status (except the rich), housing status, nationality, personal appearance, race, job (except police and other oppressors), religion, or sexual identity and orientation.
+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, plurality (including if someone's not plural; sorry, I don't know the right words), level of experience, education, socio-economic status (except the rich), housing status, nationality, personal appearance, race, job (except police and other oppressors), religion, or sexual identity and orientation.